pnp/blog/content/post/office-add-ins-community-call-september-8-2021.md

-**Using SSO from a Word add-in in Teams desktop works if the Word file opens from the \"Files\" position.
-However, if the same file is opened via \"Assignments\", SSO stops working.
-Additionally in \"Assignment\", the dialogue opens a browser from outside Teams desktop (and then there is no communication between the browser and the add-in).
+**Using SSO from a Word add-in in Teams desktop works if the Word file opens from the "Files" position.
+However, if the same file is opened via "Assignments", SSO stops working.
+Additionally in "Assignment", the dialogue opens a browser from outside Teams desktop (and then there is no communication between the browser and the add-in).
 How do we get SSO to work in this situation?**